josephwright/josephwright.github.io/_posts/2021-04-16-siunitx-v3-beta.md

 - Complex numbers also have decided interfaces: `\complexnum` and `\complexqty`: this makes parsing a _lot_ easier
 - A small number of ideas have been removed: most notably parsing quotients
+- I've updated the units provided to match the 9th SI Brochure: that means a few units are removed (for example ängström and bar)

 To support users and to avoid breaking any documents, the new code is accompanied by a (likely) final version 2 file.
 That can be loaded using